ngodingorg/prelaunch/README.md

 It was build using [TypeScript](https://www.typescriptlang.org/), [SolidJS](https://solidjs.com), and [TailwindCSS](https://tailwindcss.com/).

+*Note: I designed the logo, UI, and code it in just few hours.
+There are a lot of things to improve here.
+But it is just a pre-launch website.
+I don't want to spend most of my times here.*

 ## Usage

 We are strongly suggest to use [pnpm](https://pnpm.io) as the preferred package manager while working with this project, since the dependencies are maintained via `pnpm up -Lri`.